 - Prince Strong Heart in Lady Lovely Locks is cursed to live as a dog.
 He can transform back into a human for brief periods of time, but only so long as Lady doesn't see him.

 - The WWE Smackdown Vs. Raw had a short run of a curse, The Curse Of The Undertaker.
 In one storyline, Eddie Guerrero was involved in a storyline with Taker that ended in him buried alive.
 The next year... well, Eddie died.
-A game later, Undertaker said "Your grieving family will have no one but you to blame."
+A game later, Undertaker said "Your grieving family will have no one but you to blame when the inevitable occurs."
 Nothing too big, but he said it to Chris Benoit, who killed himself and his family the next year.
 A year after that, Randy Orton was injured after an in game feud with Taker.

 - King Tut's tomb was opened in 1922.
 It's been long stated that a curse on the tomb killed everyone involved, though such stories are rather exaggerated and often flat out untrue.
 Well — everyone involved died.
 Eventually.

 - Older Than Dirt: Mesopotamian kings inscribed very elaborate curses on their stelae, threatening the hatred of the gods and long lists of nasty misfortunes upon any future king who overturned their decrees.

 - Some "Curses" work in real life.
 Although there is nothing magical or harmful about them, they can be quite effective.

 - "I curse you to blink your eyes and control your breathing manually!"
 See?

 - "May the song Final Countdown by Europe play in your head!"